karlvr/consistent.js/README.md

 };
 ```

+This handler function makes a change to the scope and then calls `apply` to apply the scope to the DOM.

 Note that we don’t need to call `apply` after defining the event handler in the scope, as we don’t need to change the DOM.
-The event listeners are added when the DOM nodes are bound to the scope, you just have to make sure the handler functions are defined by the time they are invoked.
+Event listeners are added when the DOM nodes are bound to the scope based on the declarations in the DOM; you just have to make sure the handler functions are defined by the time they are invoked.

 #### Shortcut